danlix2000/gitlab_sonar_and_trivyscan/README.md

-# gitlab_sonar_and_trivyscan

-Gitlab CI pipeline for sonar scanner and docker vulnerability scan using trivy.
+# Gitlab CI pipeline for sonar scanner and docker vulnerability scan using trivy.

 - SONAR_HOST and SONARQUBE_TOKEN should configure on GITLAB CI Environment variables